broadinstitute/scripts_notebooks_fossa/README.md

-# Bio-image and data analysis scripts
+# Bioimage and data analysis scripts

 The scripts and notebooks in this repository were created by @fefossa to support the projects developed during her Ph.D.
 It was developed during an internship at Cimini Lab and Carpenter-Singh Lab.

 Inside each folder, it contains a set of Python functions related to each subproject that can be applied to different use cases.

-## How to use

 Before following the instructions, make sure: